 Certainly, you should not offer up irrelevant information to an inspector, but neither should an inspection interview resemble a verbal tennis match.
 Inspectors use interviews to determine whether an organization has a robust process in place for following the quality cycle - plan, do, check, improve - and whether personnel understand their role in it.
 To forestall irritation and further questions, most process questions should be answered in such a way as to give a complete picture of the whole quality cycle:

 For example, let's say the inspector asks, "Can you tell me about the process for registering studies on clinicaltrials.gov?"
 A defensive response might be, "Yes," or "What exactly do you want to know?"
 Both are guaranteed to irritate the inspector.
 A complete but concise answer might go like this:

 Not mentioned: The fact that the SOP was just approved six months ago, or that the pivotal trial was posted two days late, or that the quarterly review was just instituted last quarter.
-The inspector is free to dig deeper and discover these things for herself, but you've just reduced the risk that she will do that by providing a complete, concise answer that shows evidence of the entire quality cycle at work.
-You haven't thrown up a single red flag; she'll probably move on to something else.
+The inspector is free to dig deeper and discover these things for themselves, but you've just reduced the risk that they will do that by providing a complete, concise answer that shows evidence of the entire quality cycle at work.
+You haven't thrown up a single red flag; they'll probably move on to something else.

 It's actually difficult to be that concise: it requires a lot of practice.